“Ophelia” by John Everett Millais

-depicts Ophelia, a character in William Shakespeare’s play Hamlet; the scene is described in Act IV, Scene VII of Hamlet in a speech by Queen Gertrude.
+depicts Ophelia, a character in William Shakespeare’s play Hamlet; the scene is described in a speech by Queen Gertrude.
 Ophelia is singing while floating in a river in Denmark before she drowns.
 This Pre-Raphaelite work was not highly regarded when first exhibited at the Royal Academy, but has since come to be admired and influential for its beauty and its detailed and accurate depiction.

-The episode depicted is not seen onstage, in Shakespeare’s play Hamlet, but is described in the play.
+The episode depicted in this painting is not seen onstage but is described in the play.
 Ophelia’s death has been praised as one of the most poetically written death scenes in literature.
 Ophelia has fallen into the river from a tree overhanging it while gathering flowers.
 She lies in the water singing songs, as if unaware of her danger.
 The trapped air in her clothes allowed her to stay afloat temporarily but eventually led to her death.

 “incapable of her own distress.

 Pull’d the poor wretch from her melodious lay down to muddy death.”

 Ophelia’s pose with her open arms and upwards gaze resembles the traditional portrayals of saints or martyrs but has also been interpreted as erotic.

 Ophelia is a young noblewoman of Denmark and a potential wife of Prince Hamlet, and she is one of only two female characters in the play.
 Ophelia has been a frequent subject in artwork, often in a Romantic or Classical style.
 This painting has been widely referenced and imitated in art, film, and photography.
 In Laurence Olivier’s Hamlet, this scene formed the basis for the portrayal of Ophelia’s death.